 It’s possible to setup the analysis in many ways.
 For initial purposes, we will only set the analysis to run with an external script.
 It allows you to run the analysis directly from your machine, and do any changes you want in realtime.
 After downloading the example, you need to get Analysis-Token from your analysis and set it inside the index.js

 2. Code your script¶

 Open the example with the editor of your preference, and make the changes that you need in the code as necessary.
-Currently, if you are wish to run your code at Tago, have in mind that Tago only supports Node.js and Python languages.
-However, you are free to use any language you want if you select to run the analysis in the ‘external’ server.
+Currently, if you wish to run your code at Tago, have in mind that Tago only supports Node.js.
+However, you are free to use any language you want, to do that select the ‘external’ option on ‘Run this script from’.
 It means that if you chose to program in another language, you won’t be able to upload the script on Tago; you will need to run the code in your own machine or in another server instead.

 To write your code using node.js language, follow these steps:

 Warning: As in most cases developers will upload their code to run it automatically on Tago server, it is necessary to make sure that you install the most recent LTS, Long Term Support, version.
 Current Tago runs on the v6.10.
 Therefore, don’t use the most recent non-LTS version, unless you will only run it at your machine or another server.

 We are still working on a SDK to support the Python language.
 Check Other Languages if you need to program in Python before our official support.